bondeje/OOPC/README.md

 TYPEDEF(struct ObjToCall, ObjToCall)
 return_type my_func(ObjToCall *, other args...); // the function I want to call when "calling" the instance of ObjToCall.
 Implementation in some .c file

-// if my_func returns void and the "other args" is actually a variadic, done.
+// if my_func returns int and the "other args" is actually a variadic, done.
 Otherwise, have wrap the function with the MAKE_CALLABLE macro
 // define the class if my_func did not require MAKE_CALLABLE() macro CLASS(ObjToCall,
     /* class declarations */
     IMPLEMENTS(Callable, call, my_func)
 )

-// else if MAKE_CALLABLE() macro was required MAKE_CALLABLE(ObjToCall, return_type, my_func, other arg types...)
+// else if MAKE_CALLABLE() macro was required (in .c source as this ) MAKE_CALLABLE(ObjToCall, return_type, my_func, other arg types...)
 CLASS(ObjToCall,
     /* class declarations */